wild-endeavor/books-with-friends/Readme.md

 ### Description ###
 This is a week-and-a-half long final project for [App Academy](http://www.appacademy.io).
 This project was actually conceived long before I began the a/A curriculum, on a Bloomberg chat with a friend.
 Somewhere between arguing over which authors were better and when I could borrow what, we decided a better inventory solution was needed.
-Unfortunately, it wasn't until I began this course that I was able to spend time on it.
+Unfortunately, it wasn't until I began this course that I really knew how to do any of it, or had time to do any of it.

 ## Technology ##